Chern-Osserman inequality for minimal surfaces in a Cartan-Hadamard manifold with strictly negative sectional curvatures: Extrinsic isoperimetry, volume growth, and topology of surfaces

 Furthermore, the function $f(r)= \frac{\Vol(E_r)}{\Vol(B^{b,m}_r)}$ is monotone non-decreasing in $r$.

-Moreover, if equality in inequality (\ref{isopComp}) holds for some fixed radius $r_0$ then $E_{r_0}$ is a minimal cone in the ambient space $N^n$, so if $N^n$ is the hyperbolic space $\kan$, $b < 0$, then $P^m$ is totally geodesic in $\kan$. \end{theoremA}
+Moreover, if the equality in inequality (\ref{isopComp}) holds for some fixed radius $r_0$ then $E_{r_0}$ is a minimal cone in the ambient space $N^n$, so if $N^n$ is the hyperbolic space $\kan$, $b < 0$, then $P^m$ is totally geodesic in $\kan$. \end{theoremA} \begin{remark} In \cite{MaPa} there is a comparison among the lower bounds for the isoperimetric quotient in (\ref{isopComp}) and (\ref{isopCompdos}), depending on the sectional curvature $ b \in \erre$. \end{remark}

-A particularization for cmi surfaces in a negatively curved Cartan-Hadamard manifold gives the following monotoncity result:
+A particularization for cmi surfaces in a negatively curved Cartan-Hadamard manifold gives the following monotonicity result:

-\begin{corollary}[Minimal Monotonicity] Let $S^{2}$ be a properly immersed and minimal surface in a Cartan-Hadamard manifold $N$, with sectional sectional curvatures bounded from above by a negative quantity $K_N \leq b <0$.
+\begin{corollary}[Minimal Monotonicity] Let $S$ be a properly immersed and minimal surface in a Cartan-Hadamard manifold $N$, with sectional curvatures bounded from above by a negative quantity $K_N \leq b <0$.